0xPolygon/polygon-docs/docs/pos/concepts/transactions/meta-transactions.md

 The signed transaction parameters are passed onto a secondary network, which acts as a relayer.
 While there are different schemes for this, relayers would generally choose which transactions are worth submitting by validating the transaction (e.g., being relevant to the dApp).
 Upon validation, the relayer will wrap the request (the signed message) into an actual transaction (which means paying the gas fee) and broadcast it to the network, where the contract unwraps the transaction by validating the original signature and executes it on behalf of the user.

-!!! note "The words meta and batch may be analogous to some"
+!!! note "The words 'meta' and 'batch' may sound analogous to some"

     To clarify: a meta transaction is different from a batch transaction, where a batch transaction is a transaction that can send multiple transactions at once and are then executed from a single sender (single nonce specified) in sequence.

 In summary, meta transactions are a design pattern where:

 - A user (sender) signs a request with their private key and sends it to a relayer
-- The relayer wraps the request into a tx and sends it to a contract
+- The relayer wraps the request into a transaction and sends it to a contract
-- The contract unwraps the tx and executes it
+- The contract unwraps the transaction and executes it

-Native transactions imply that the “sender” is also the “payer”.
-When taking the “payer” away from the “sender”, the “sender” becomes more like an “intender” - the sender shows the intent of the transaction they would like executed on the blockchain by signing a message containing specific parameters related to their message, and not an entirely constructed transaction.
+Native transactions imply that the *sender* is also the *payer*.
+When taking the *payer* away from the *sender*, the *sender* becomes more like an *intender* - the sender shows the intent of the transaction they would like executed on the blockchain by signing a message containing specific parameters related to their message, and not an entirely constructed transaction.

 ## Use cases